 - All devices must work with standard power (120V) or batteries with the exception of LRS environments where standard non-rechargeable batteries are preferred.

-Multiplex detection technologies are desired which can discriminate Chlamydia from other important STDs including Neisseria spp., Trichomonas spp., Staphylococcus spp., Acinetobacter spp., and Candida albicans.
-Additional second tier infections of interest to distinguish include Treponema pallidum, Haemophilus ducreyi and Herpes Simplex virus (HSV).
-Successful technologies will achieve an analytic detection limit for Chlamydia of less than 1,000 organisms/ml when presented in a relevant diluent as described above.
-If required for the success of the detection technology, protocols for sample concentration must be included as part of the assay protocol.
+- Multiplex detection technologies are desired which can discriminate Chlamydia from other important STDs including Neisseria spp., Trichomonas spp., Staphylococcus spp., Acinetobacter spp., and Candida albicans.
+Additional infections of interest to distinguish include Treponema pallidum, Haemophilus ducreyi, and Herpes Simplex virus (HSV).

-Protocols for use of the detection technologies should be written to eventually accommodate users with at least an 8th grade reading level.
+- Protocols for use of the detection technologies should be written to accommodate users with at least an 8th grade reading level.
 Protocols should include all sample processing steps especially if sample concentration is necessary for successful detection.
 Protocols may be supplemented by up to one day of training for inexperienced users.

-Assay readout must not be subjective but be easy to read using color change readout (subjective manual read of visual color change permitted in LRS only), digital, or graphic formats.
-Tests which require the user to interpret single color variations are not acceptable.
+- Assay readout must be easy to read using a visual color change readout (subjective manual read of visual color change permitted in LRS only), digital, or graphic formats.
 Tests must include controls for interpretation of positive and negative values and a control for verification of assay performance.
-Proposers should have the ability to provide at least 500-700 individual tests and at least two testing (i.e. reading) devices (if required by the assay) for subsequent clinical evaluation.
 There are no requirements regarding the final size or packaging of the device at completion of funding.

 - Scientific and technical merit